-Sony PlayStation 4Also available on Microsoft Xbox 360, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Sony PlayStation 4Also available on Microsoft Xbox 360, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One

 Gaming promises don’t get much bigger than those made by Bungie in the lead up to the release of Destiny.
 Gamers salivated with anticipation, the promised land of a multi-platform Halo-style MMO world edging ever closer.
 Epic stories, access to the lessons learnt from nearly a decade of World of Warcraft, next-gen platforms screaming for their first real blockbuster.
 The stage was set for greatness, but last minute politics and hasty re-dos ensured that the Destiny Bungie delivered wasn’t anywhere near the one they promised.

 That was the story a whole year ago; Bungie have been ever tinkering since then, through both The Dark Below and House of Wolves, and with each step Bungie have been refining their formula, attempting to step ever closer to those original epic plans.
 The release of The Taken King reflects a massive step in the right direction, and in many ways the content of this expansion is unrecognisable from the mess that greeted players who first jumped into Destiny.